stanfordhpccenter/cs74/labs/week1/Lab-2-SSH-configuration.md

 ```
 ----

-**2 - ONLY For Windows Users: Copy the SSH Public Key to the Server**
+**2a: ONLY For Windows Users - Copy the SSH Public Key to the Server**

 ***